Zendro-dev/Sandbox/README.md

 Any changes you `stage` in any local git repository will be applied automatically to their child services.
 That way even re-creating everything preserves your changes.

 Be aware, though, that some commands, such as `branch`, won't work on `source` repositories.
-It is expected that the user manages their local repositories appropriately.
+It is expected that the users manage their local repositories appropriately.
 The CLI should inform you of this when a command is skipping a `source` repo.

+Finally, remember to update the `docker-compose` paths accordingly.
+Manual handling of `docker-compose` paths is something that soon won't be necessary.

 ## Troubleshooting